erSubhashThapa/100daysofcode/r1-log.md

   To calculate the percentages for the labels, I need to know the total **daily values** for each nutrient on US nutrition labels.

-  - For example, theres 0.73mg of iron in broccoli. *We need to know how many mg of iron make 100% of the daily value on food labels.* The answer is *18mg* of iron is *100%*.
+  - For example, there's 0.73mg of iron in broccoli. *We need to know how many mg of iron make 100% of the daily value on food labels.* The answer is *18mg* of iron is *100%*.
 0.73mg is ***4%*** of 18mg.
 So 4% iron would be the percent value for the USDA label.

   ### Where Can We Find The Label DV's?